LuiseFreese/M365BootCamp/MakeYourApp-HomeScreen.md

 A textbox appears.
 This textbox - as everything in our Power App, has properties, which you can find in two areas:

-1. sidebar on the left - watch out, it has two tabs- `Properties` and `Advanced` and can sometimes be a bit confusing
+1. Sidebar on the left - watch out, it has two tabs- `Properties` and `Advanced` and can sometimes be a bit confusing
 2. Dropdown menu at the top - I prefer to set properties right here.

 Write a text in your Textbox like "Welcome to the conference"